| Written by Mark Buzinkay

 The key components in discharging and loading operations are (1) vessels and external transport (trucks, rail), (2) container terminal infrastructure like berth availability, yard, handling equipment (such as STS cranes, straddle carriers, automated stacking cranes), internal transport vehicles and (3) labour.

 Container terminal planning happens along different time frames.
 Long-term strategic decisions deal with the layout of the container terminal and investment in infrastructure and equipment.
 They will define the overall performance and capacity of a container terminal.
-Similarly, tactical, months-to-week decisions support strategic decisions and optimise strategic choices.
-Operational decisions execute the above described two key processes.
+Similarly, tactical, month-to-week decisions support strategic decisions and optimise strategic choices.
+Operational decisions execute the above-described two key processes.
 In the following, we will focus on operational decisions when planning container terminal operations (learn more about the challenges of terminal automation).

-The most significant aspects of operational planning of a container terminal include berth, yard, equipment (includes vessels, cranes, and vehicles) and workforce planning.
+The most significant aspects of operational planning for a container terminal include berth, yard, equipment (including vessels, cranes, and vehicles), and workforce planning.

-In general, planning and (detailed) scheduling of container terminal processes are characterised by complex business logic and numerous limitations as well as production disruptions (e.g., equipment breakdown), equipment maintenance and vessel schedule unreliability.
-This creates the need to conduct "What-if" scenarios to design different planning outcomes, given the unanticipated events that planners encounter daily.
-As one can see, there are many elements to effective and efficient container terminal planning.
+In general, planning and (detailed) scheduling of container terminal processes are characterised by complex business logic, numerous limitations, production disruptions (e.g., equipment breakdown), equipment maintenance and vessel schedule unreliability.
+This creates the need to conduct "What-if" scenarios to design different planning outcomes, given the daily unanticipated events that planners encounter.
+As one can see, there are many elements that contribute to effective and efficient container terminal planning.

 CONTAINER TERMINAL PLANNING: KEY AREAS